xylicblue/DB-PROJECT/README.md

 Now that the tunnel is open on Port 1433:

+**Option A: Using init-database.bat (Automated)**
+1. From k8s-scripts folder, run: `init-database.bat`
+2. Wait 5-10 minutes for script to complete
+3. Database will be created and populated with 1M rows automatically

+**Option B: Using SSMS (Manual)**
 1. Open **SSMS** or **Azure Data Studio**.
 2. **Connect:**
    * **Server:** 127.0.0.1,1433